-&lt;sup>100 These figures include funding for DOD-wide programs as well as programs managed by the Air Force, Army, and Navy.
-CRS analysis of FY2022 budget documents; for additional information, see Appendix B in CRS Report R46925, Department of Defense Directed Energy Weapons: Background and Issues for Congress, coordinated by Kelley M. Sayler.
+111 These figures include funding for DOD-wide programs as well as programs managed by the Air Force, Army, and Navy.
+CRS analysis of FY2023 budget documents; for additional information, see Appendix B in CRS Report R46925, Department of Defense Directed Energy Weapons: Background and Issues for Congress, coordinated by Kelley M. Sayler.

-&lt;sup>101 Although there is no consensus regarding the precise power level that would be needed to neutralize different target sets, it is generally believed that a laser of around 100 kW could engage UAVs, small boats, rockets, artillery, and mortar, whereas a laser of around 300 kW could additionally engage cruise missiles flying in certain profiles (i.e., flying across-rather than at-the laser).
-Dr. Jim Trebes, "Advancing High Energy Laser Weapon Capabilities: What is OUSD (R&E) Doing?," Presentation at IDGA, October 21, 2020; and CRS conversation with Principal Director for Directed Energy Modernization Dr. Jim Trebes, November 17, 2020.
-Required power levels could be affected by
+112 CRS correspondence with the Office of the Under Secretary of Defense for Research and Engineering, September 8, 2022.
+For reference, although no consensus exists regarding the precise power level that would be needed to neutralize different target sets, DOD briefing documents suggest that a laser of approximately 100 kW could engage UASs, rockets, artillery, and mortars, whereas a laser of around 300 kW could additionally engage small boats and cruise missiles flying in certain profiles (i.e., flying across-rather than at-the laser).
+Lasers of 1 MW could potentially neutralize ballistic missiles and hypersonic weapons.
+Dr. Jim Trebes, "Advancing High Energy Laser Weapon Capabilities: What is OUSD (R&E) Doing?," presentation at IDGA, October 21, 2020; and CRS conversation with then-Principal Director for Directed Energy Modernization Dr. Jim Trebes, November 17, 2020.
+Required power levels could be affected by additional factors such as adversary countermeasures and atmospheric conditions and effects.